Futsch1/medTimer/README.md

 ## Documentation

 See the [use cases documentation](app/doc/UseCases.md) for more details on how to use the app and the specific use cases it can satisfy.

+## Contributing

+See the [contributing guide](CONTRIBUTING.md) for details on how to contribute.

+## Sponsor or support

+If you like my work, you can [buy me a coffee](https://www.buymeacoffee.com/futsch1).
+Note however that I will donate all the money I receive from your support to organizations supporting open-source or open knowledge, like the Mozilla Foundation, or the Apache Software Foundation or Wikimedia.

 ## Dependencies